Thrombosed Hemorrhoid

 • Long periods of sitting

-These factors increase pressure in the rectal veins, which can lead to both hemorrhoids and thrombosis.
+These factors increase pressure in the rectal and anal veins, which can contribute to hemorrhoids and thrombosis.

 Learn more: